07 Nov Can Diet Make Acne Worse?

 Although milk (not milkshakes) is a low-glycemic beverage, there appears to be a link between all types of milk (skim, low-fat and whole milk) and increased acne flares.
 One theory is that hormones present in milk may cause inflammation inside the body, leading to clogged pores.

 Interestingly, the association of milk with acne was not noted in people with mild acne, but only in those with moderate to severe acne.
 Also, this association has not been seen with other products made from milk, such as yogurt or cheese.
 There also appeared to be a link with the amount of milk consumed- Individuals who drank more than one glass of milk per day had more pimples.

 We need more research to confirm the effect that milk may have on acne and the skin.
 However, if you are considering changing your diet, then decreasing milk consumption to less than one glass a day would be a good place to start.

 What can I do to improve my acne?

 If you think that your diet is affecting or worsening your acne, here are some simple steps to clearer skin:

 – Avoid picking at your skin.
 This can leave red or brown scars, which can take a long time to improve.

 – Pay close attention to your breakouts.

-– Make a food log of everything that you eat and drink, and try to figure out if your acne flares or worsened after eating any particular food.
+– Make a food log of everything that you eat and drink.
+Try to figure out if your acne flares or worsened after eating any particular food.
 What happen if you avoid this food for a few weeks or a couple months?
 Does your acne settle down, and does your skin improve?

 While diet can play an important role in flaring of your acne, keeping clear, blemish free skin requires much more.
-This includes a skin care regimen suited to your skin type, and acne medications to prevent new breakouts and fade old acne scars and discoloration.
+Firstly, you should use a skin care regimen suited to your skin type.
+In addition, prescription acne medications will prevent new breakouts and fade old scars and skin discoloration.